open-models-platform/open-models-iecho/data/datasets/zhihu-kol/README.md

 ## Dataset Description

-This dataset is prepared to train Open Assistant with Chinese most popular Question Answering website [Zhihu](https://www.zhihu.com/).
+This dataset is prepared to train Open Models iEcho with Chinese most popular Question Answering website [Zhihu](https://www.zhihu.com/).
 So far, only the QA from KOL (Key Opinion Leader) are recorded and prepared.
 Later on, we will expand to other general topics.

-### Example:
+### Example

 ```
 Q: ChatGPT 这个项目会开源吗？